Gain in Performance of Teleportation with Uniformity-breaking Distributions: Introduction

-In the last two decades, It was also discovered that in several quantum information processing tasks, higher dimensional systems can provide some advantages over the lower dimensional ones \cite{Cerf'02, highdim3, Durt'08, Vertesi'10, Cava'18, highdim1, highdim2, ZeilingerPan'19}.
+In the last two decades, it was also discovered that in several quantum information processing tasks, higher dimensional systems can provide some advantages over the lower dimensional ones \cite{Cerf'02, highdim3, Durt'08, Vertesi'10, Cava'18, highdim1, highdim2, ZeilingerPan'19}.
 Towards extracting such power from higher dimensions, we also evaluate the average fidelity of the teleportation protocol for the restricted set of spin-1 inputs and the shared two-qutrit states.
 Our analysis confirms that for a fixed value of information contained in inputs, the gain in fidelity obtained via qutrit systems is approximately double compared to the one that can be achieved via the two-dimensional ones.

 The paper is organized in the following manner.
-After discussing briefly the method used to evaluate average teleportation fidelity and fidelity deviation in Sec. \ref{sec:method} which includes the way, we quantify, information content in inputs, we present the results for two choices of distributions for inputs in Sec. \ref{sec:diffdistri}, the polar cap in Subsec. \ref{subsec:polar}, and the von Mises-Fisher distribution in Subsec. \ref{subsec:MF}.
+After discussing briefly the method used to evaluate the average teleportation fidelity and fidelity deviation in Sec. \ref{sec:method} which include the way, we quantify, information content in inputs and the role of adaptive LOCC, we present the results for two choices of distributions for inputs in Sec. \ref{sec:diffdistri}, the polar cap in Subsec. \ref{subsec:polar}, and the von Mises-Fisher distribution in Subsec. \ref{subsec:MF}.
 The importance of prior information content in inputs is analysed in Sec. \ref{subsec:utility} in the context of other resources.
 The next section (Sec. \ref{sec:comparison}) compares the gain obtained in the average fidelity and the corresponding deviation by considering the polar cap and von Mises-Fisher distribution.
 In Sec. \ref{sec:highdimen}, we consider the higher-dimensional system and show that the advantages due to the non-uniform distribution continues.
 We conclude in Sec. \ref{sec:conclu}.